rocketmo/standup/src/components/icebreaker/ARCHIVE.md

 * What toppings go on your pizza?
 * What type of person do you love working with the most?
 * What was something you got in trouble for as a kid?
+* What was something you thought would be easy until you tried it?
 * What was the funniest thing that happened to you at work?
 * What was the moment you realised you were officially an adult?
 * What was the most unique shop or restaurant you've been in?
 * What was the scariest movie you've seen?
-* What was something you thought would be easy until you tried it?
 * What was the weirdest food you've eaten?
+* What was your least favourite food as a child?
+Do you still hate it or do you love it now?
 * What wastes the most time in your day to day life?
 * What weird thing do you have nostalgia for?
 * What would you change if you were in charge of the company you work for?